iganabrian/iganabrian/README.md

 ### About Me

 - 🎓 Bachelor's Degree in Political Science and Public Administration
-- 📊 Currently self-learning **Data Analysis** through online recources
+- 📊 Currently self-learning **Data Analysis** through online resources
-- 🧠 Strong analytical skills, great interpersonal communication, Work ethic, and a passion for data storytelling
+- 🧠 Great interpersonal communication, Work ethic, and a passion for data storytelling
 ---

 ### 🛠️ Tools & Tech I Work With